r-rakshitha/deep_learning/chapter_linear-regression/linear-regression-scratch.md

 in the direction that may reduce the loss.

-The following code applies the update, given a set of parameters, a learning rate `lr`.
+The following code applies the update, given a set of parameters and a learning rate `lr`.
 Since our loss is computed as an average over the minibatch, we do not need to adjust the learning rate against the batch size.
 In later chapters we will investigate